codevise/pageflow/entry_types/scrolled/doc/creating_themes.md

 displayed.
 Clicking the consent button in a content element sets the respective key in the cookie.

-If `opt_out_link` is set, an info icon linking to the given URL will be displayed next to embeds once the user has given consent.
+If `opt_out_url` is set, an info icon linking to the given URL will be displayed next to embeds once the user has given consent.
 The opt out page is expected to provide opt out facilities.